 A few results that are dependent on your particular situation

-- Roth 401(k) vs. regular 401(k): as a rule of thumb, the higher your current marginal tax relative to in retirement, the more attractive the Roth becomes.
+- Roth 401(k) vs. regular 401(k): as a rule of thumb, the lower your current marginal tax relative to in retirement, the more attractive the Roth becomes.

 - Roth IRA vs. Traditional IRA with pre-tax money and Roth conversions.
 Essentially the same calculation as with the Roth 401(k).